 Fulfilling Empirical & Mathematical Reasoning

-When the new Quantitative Reasoning requirement takes effect, anyone who has fulfilled EMR will automatically have fulfilled the new Quantitative Reasoning requirement.
+When the new Quantitative Facility requirement takes effect, anyone who has fulfilled EMR will automatically have fulfilled the new Quantitative Facility requirement.